How to Succeed in the Marketing World

 95% of all companies spend time and effort trying to find out their strengths and weaknesses, but without success.
-Even more don’t know how to communicate why their product or service is better than the competition.
+Even further many don’t know how to communicate why their product or service is better than the competition.
 How can an unprepared sales team do well?

 1.It’s worth figuring out your position on the market so you can improve it.